 Develop a good marketing plan that would attract and pull in the right clients for the firm.
 Look into all available platforms; social media, blogs, newspapers, magazines and journals and make use of them.
 Two other ways to garner potential clients are through regular public speaking or referrals.

-Types Of Tools Used In The Consulting Business In Nigeria or Africa
+Types Of Equipment & Tools Used In The Consulting Business In Nigeria or Africa

 As a consulting business, there are various equipment and tools that are needed to successfully run the business.
 Some of these equipment and tools include: